motiwari/motiwari.github.io/_posts/2019-05-21-deploy-blog-using-devlopr-jekyll-and-github-pages.md

 ![deploy using travis](/assets/img/posts/d6.png){:class="img-fluid"}

 Done !
-Enjoy your brand new devlopr-jekyll blog.
+Enjoy your brand new devlopr-jekyll projects.
 You can visit the site at https://yourusername.github.io